About Craig Duff

 I’m really happy to know that you are teaching at AUC.
 You are giving a great chance to students to shoot and learn more about their surroundings.
 I just participated in a two week low budget workshop taught by an Egyptian director, basel ramsis and organized by Dayra Arts and the spanish embassy.
 It just took me to a different level all together.
 I studied Theatre and Journalism and Mass Communication.
 I’v travelled since I graduated and I just moved to Cairo three months ago.
 I really want to set a meeting with you.
 I can’t find your e-mail.

-6. Jen Duff :) Says:
+5. Jen Duff :)

 Love the website!
 Glad to have your dad here with us for Christmas!
 Hope you are having fun with Laura and your mom!